 The simplified acquisition threshold (SAT) is $150,000.

-From our experiences, this vehicle works as advertised and is by far the easiest way to access Xentity on an initial task order.
-If your task order is over the simplified acquisition threshold (SAT) is $150,000, but you want the work to get started, we have found this vehicle to be an excellent “bridge” vehicle to get the initial work started, while working on other longer-term vehicles.
-For orders over this threshold, and up to $4 million, please review Leveraging Xentity’s 8(a) certified status .
+From our experiences, this vehicle works as advertised.
+It is by far the easiest way to access Xentity on an initial task order.
+If your task order exceeds the SAT at $150,000, but you want to begin your work, we find this vehicle to be an excellent method to start the initial work.
+Meanwhile you can keep working on other longer-term vehicles.
+For orders over this threshold, and up to $4 million, please review Leveraging Xentity’s 8(A) Certified Status.

-Your contracting office is very familiar with the process, find it very simple, and as well, are usually very aware, of their requirements to meet small disadvantaged, and thus incented to work with you on such a task order request.
-In some cases, we have even found using this vehicle at times is even easier than adding a task order onto an existing large contract (i.e. BPA, IDIQ, GWAC), in the cases where Xentity and the prime have not worked together as many times a prime may see Xentity is a competitor versus a collaborator.
+Or, if your contracting office is very familiar with the process.
+They find it very simple and are usually very aware of how to meet their requirements.
+Thus, they have incentive to work with you on such a task order request.
+In some cases, we have even found using this vehicle at times is even easier.
+Especially than adding a task order onto an existing large contract (i.e. BPA, IDIQ, GWAC).
+This is particularly in the cases where Xentity and the prime have not worked together.
+Consequently, many times a prime may see Xentity is a competitor versus a collaborator.

-The timing from conception to start of work can take 30 to 60 days, which in typical government acquisition terms is very fast.
-This is fast as Xentity is already pre-qualified as an 8(a) contractor, thus we can receive the award as a sole-source as we are already uniquely justified for acquisition as such.
-As well, we already have GSA-approved rates we can use in many cases which can accelerate the acquisitions office for validating fair and reasonable pricing.
+The timing from conception to when work begins can take 30 to 60 days.
+This is very fast when looking at typical government acquisition terms.
+This is fast, because Xentity pre-qualifies as an 8(a) contractor, thus we can receive the award as the sole-source, as we are already uniquely qualified for acquisition.
+Furthermore, we already have GSA-approved rates we can use in many cases which can accelerate the acquisitions office for validating fair and reasonable pricing.

-That being said, when, looking to acquire any of Xentity’s services on an initial task order for federal government work, in many cases, we recommend government agencies leverage the simplified acquisition vehicle.
+That being said, if you wish acquire any of Xentity’s services on an initial task order for federal government work, we recommend government agencies leverage the simplified acquisition vehicle.

-If interested in Xentity consulting services, products, and training can be acquired without more than a statement requesting sole source via simplified acquisition on the statement of work basis that goes into a request for proposal that requests “Recommend sole source award for Xentity Corporation, an 8(a) certified organization (CAGE #: 4Q8L9)“.
+If Xentity’s consulting services, products, and training interest you, you acquire them without more than a statement.
+This statement requests sole source via simplified acquisition on the statement of work basis.
+It then goes into a request for proposal that requests.